Dr Matthew Craven

 - Programme Manager for the (six) Foundation Year programmes in SoCEM.

-- Stage tutor for five of the above six programmes.
+- Stage tutor for four of the above six programmes.

 - Senior Personal Tutor.

-- Admissions Tutor for BSc (Hons) Mathematics and Statistics with Foundation Year.
+- Admissions Tutor for BSc (Hons) Mathematics and Statistics with Foundation Year, and assistant Admissions Tutor for year 1 Mathematics programmes.

 - Teaches across several schools, including service teaching, Mathematics degree students and 3rd year project supervision.